Mental Health and Diet – The Road to the Brain Begins with the Belly!

 Teas: cleansing tea like nettle and dandelion

-Spirulina: a nutritional powerhouse and algae superfood containing rougly 60-70% protein and is a complete source of protein.
+Spirulina: a nutritional powerhouse and algae superfood containing roughly 60-70% protein and is a complete source of protein.
 Also contains major minerals, trace minerals, essential fatty acids, vitamins, a wide array of antioxidants.
 Believed to be a complete food.

 Wild caught salmon: high in omega -3 fatty acids and antioxidants as well as protein